The Firs or Fir Tree Farm, Saxham Street.

 1844 Whites – John Stedman

-Most of what we know in 2024 comes from material collected by Ena Carter and kindly donated by her family to SLHG Archives in 2022.
+Much of what we knew in 2024 comes from material collected by Ena Carter and kindly donated by her family to SLHG Archives in 2022.